nodersteam/noderslabs/CosmosNetwork/publicendpoints/README.md

 ## Features

-- **Automatic Updates**: The list of public endpoints is automatically updated every 30 minutes.
+- **Automatic Updates**: The list of public endpoints is automatically updated every 1 hour.
 - **Wide Selection**: Covers the majority of networks within the Cosmos ecosystem.
 - **Easy Access**: Direct links to API and RPC endpoints, convenient for developers.